-3 credits Prerequisite: MKT 201 (PSY 101 or 105 recommended) An exploration of the behavioral ba
+(PSY 101 or 105 recommended)

 An exploration of the behavioral basis of consumer motivation and decision making and the implications for marketing and promotional strategies of organizations.
 Emphasis is placed on applying this knowledge to develop marketing strategies.

 MKT 318 Personal Selling Skills